-O&B is now a team of 5 (including myself) and we use Asana, Slack, and Voxer to communicate.
-Asana is a project management software where all of our communication is documented per project, so we aren’t losing things in our inboxes or in Slack, our messaging system.
+O&B is now a team of 7 (including myself), and we use Asana and Slack to communicate.
+Asana is a project management software where we have step of our project workflows broken down by person.
+All of our communication is documented per project, so we aren’t losing things in our inboxes.
 We can also set dates and deadlines for ourselves and each other, which keeps everyone on the same page and each project flowing smoothly.

-We use Slack for quick questions and communication that might be broader in scope than a single project, and it lets us communicate in real-time, which is perfect for a digital team in… 4 different time zones.
-On the rare occasion that we have a matter to discuss that is easier to speak versus type out, we’ll send over a quick Voxer message.
+We use Slack for quick questions and communication that might be broader in scope, and it lets us communicate in real-time, which is perfect for a digital team in… 5 time zones.
+On the rare occasion that we have a matter to discuss that is easier to speak versus type out, we meet on Zoom.

 You may not use these same tools, but whatever communication tools you do use should have defined boundaries.
 For example, we ALL turn off our notifications when we’re not working.
-That way, if I send my team a message at 3am their time (because that’s afternoon my time), they won’t even see it until they log on for the day around 9am.
+That way, if I send my team a message at 3am in the U.S. (because I live in Switzerland and that’s afternoon my time), they won’t even see it until they log on for the day around 9am.
 And vice versa.

-If you are managing several projects, it’s likely that you use an internal studio, such as MyDoma for client communication, and I can’t recommend this enough.
+If you are managing several projects, it’s likely that you use an internal studio, such as MyDoma, for client communication.
+I can’t recommend this approach enough.
 Getting lost in an inbox is not why you started a design firm.